tomjoht/tomjoht.github.io/_restapicourse/pubapis_conclusion.md

 ## What publishing tools did you choose?

 I'm curious to know what publishing tools you chose.
-There are many options, and I could only cover a fraction of them during this course. <a href="{{ "/contact" | prepend: site.baseurl }}">Drop me a note</a> to let me know what publishing tool or platform you're using, and how it's working out.
+There are many options, and I could only cover a fraction of them during this course. <a href="http://idratherbewriting.com/contact">Drop me a note</a> to let me know what publishing tool or platform you're using, and how it's working out.